 Save 10% when you register a minimum of 8 weeks before the workshop.
 Quote EARLYBIRD10

-This workshop provides the key “survival” skills you need as a new instructor.
-Build your confidence as you practice delivering a real-world training session.
-Along the way, you’ll receive specific feedback from the instructor and your peers.
-You’ll leave the course with a recording of your performance, feedback forms, and suggestions for improvement.
+This workshop provides the key “survival” skills you need as a traditional classroom instructor.
+Build your confidence as you practice delivering a real-world training session for an in-person classroom setting.
+Along the way, you’ll receive specific feedback and suggestions for improvement from the instructor and your peers.
 Expect the most highly participative and interactive course you’ve ever attended!